BASTAcode/BASTA/docs/controls_io.rst

 The only exception is the large frequency separation, :math:`\Delta\nu`, which here should simply be ``dnu``, as it has multiple purposes depending on the methods employed.
-If the parameter is fitted directly, the grid value it is compared to is defined in the :ref:`list of fit parameters<fitparams>`.
+If the parameter is fitted directly, the grid value it is compared to is defined in the :ref:`list of fit parameters<controls_fit_fitparams>`.

 Note that the provided parameters can exceed the parameters needed by BASTA, as it simply searches this list for what it needs.
 Therefore, the user can supply a single file with all available information